Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.13.3 =
 * Added: Option to disable avatars
-* Added: Received likes to profiles
+* Added: Show received likes in profiles
 * Added: Functionality to reassign forum posts when deleting users
-* New last post design
-* New profile activity design
-* Minor design changes
+* Design changes
 * Performance improvements and code optimizations
 = 1.13.2 =
 * Fixed: Names of administrators/moderators not highlighted when using custom link-colors